 Kitron receives order from Kongsberg

-Kitron has received a new order worth approximately NOK 30 million from Kongsberg Gruppen to supply electronics modules for integration in Kongsberg's weapon guidance system Remote Weapon Station (RWS).
+Kitron has received a new order worth approximately NOK 51 million from Kongsberg Gruppen for delivery of electronic modules that are part of Kongsbergs's weapon control system Remote Weapon Station (RWS).

-In addition Kitron has received a prognosis for orders of a further NOK 20 million.
+It is Kitron's American subsidiary Kitron Inc. that has received the order from Kongsberg Defence & Aerospace AS.
+The order is related to the CROWS program in the United States and includes delivery of electronic modules.
+Production will take place at Kitron's plants in Johnstown, United States, and Arendal, Norway.
+Product deliveries will begin in early 2015 and continue throughout 2015.

-It is Kitron's subsidiary Kitron AS that has received the order from Kongsberg Defence & Aerospace AS.
-The orders will be filled under the existing frame agreement between the companies.
-The products will mainly be delivered in 2014 and 2015, and the products will be manufactured at Kitron's plant in Arendal, Norway.
+"This is an important agreement for Kitron, and it secures further order visibility for the business in the United States.
+Kitron is working hard to expand in the defence sector, and this year's order intake has demonstrated that this approach is successful," said acting CEO of Kitron, Dag Songedal.

-"This is a very important order for Kitron, and for Kitron in Arendal.
-The defence segment is one of Kitron's focus areas, and these orders strengthen Kitron's position in this market," said Kitron's interim CEO Dag Songedal.
+"This is an important agreement for Kitron, and it secures further order visibility for the business in the United States.
+Kitron is working hard to expand in the defence sector, and this year's order intake has demonstrated that this approach is successful," said acting CEO of Kitron, Dag Songedal.

 Elon Munsk charged with securities fraud for misleading tweets The Securities and Exchange Commission states that it has charged Elon Musk, CEO and Chairman of Silicon Valley-based Tesla Inc., with securities fraud for a series of false and misleading tweets about a potential transaction to...